R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

     except JavaDoc integration.

 ### Configure the host module

-SGX enclaves can be used in one of four modes, in order of increasing realism:

-1. Mock: your enclave class is created in the host JVM and no native or SGX specific code is used.
-1. Simulation: an enclave is compiled to native and loaded, but SGX hardware doesn't need to be present.
-1. Debug: the enclave is loaded using SGX hardware and drivers, but with a back door that allows debugger access to the memory.
-1. Release: the enclave is loaded using SGX hardware and drivers, and there's no back door.
-This is the real deal.

-Only release mode locks out the host and provides the standard SGX security model.
-At this time it requires the enclave to be [signed](signing.md) with a key whitelisted by Intel.
-Future versions of Conclave will remove this restriction for modern hardware that supports *flexible launch control*.

-Add this bit of code to your host `build.gradle` file to let the mode be chosen from the command line:
+Add this bit of code to your host `build.gradle` file to let the [mode](tutorial.md#enclave-modes) be chosen from the command line:

 ```groovy
 // Override the default (simulation) with -PenclaveMode=